kaladin-24/kaladin-24/README.md

 ## Contributions

-My repositories are a work in progress but eel free to explore and maybe contribute.
+My repositories are a work in progress but feel free to explore and maybe contribute.
 I welcome feedback and collaboration!